-Cabin air is dryer than normal air, so drink plenty of water as dehydration can increase blood sugar levels.
-Most importantly: sit back, relax and enjoy the flight.
+Cabin air is dryer than normal air so it’s important you drink plenty of water, as dehydration could increase your blood sugar levels.
+But, most importantly, sit back, relax and enjoy the flight.

 Dealing with illness

-Stomach upsets are common in countries with low food hygiene levels such as India, Pakistan and Kenya.
+Stomach upsets are common in countries with low food hygiene levels.

 Diabetes UK advises that, even if you have sickness or diarrhoea, you must keep taking your insulin or tablets.
 If you can’t stomach solid foods, opt for sugary drinks to keep your carbohydrate level normal.